 Monitoring results are posted on the Greater Wellington website and their interactive map is the best way to check if the water quality at your favourite swimming spot is safe to swim.

-Over the past few weeks, our test results have shown fluctuating levels of bacteria, which at times have been higher than usual.
+Earlier this year our test results showed fluctuating levels of bacteria, which at times were higher than usual.

 This means there’s an increased risk of getting sick with things like tummy bugs if you swim near stream and river mouths at the beach, particularly for the very young, old or vulnerable groups.